Niksen

-Niksen, 'nothinging', is a Dutch verb which means "doing nothing", which can be roughly translated as "to nothing".
+Niksen is a Dutch verb which means "doing nothing", which can be roughly translated as "to nothing".
 It has been explored as a method to combat work-related health problems such as stress and burnout.

 This concept is the focus of a book by Olga Mecking entitled Niksen: Embracing the Dutch Art of Doing Nothing, published in 2021.
 Mecking has gained prominence in the Netherlands as an authority on this subject, based on this book.